This classic French Onion Soup is absolutely delicious and based on Julia Child’s recipe!

 Several years ago when I was in Paris, I visited a million bistros but never had any French Onion Soup, can you believe that?
-My dear friend Brenda and I strolled the streets and visited bistros for the vino…we people-watched and drank wine.
+My dear friend and I strolled the streets and visited bistros for the vino…we people-watched and drank wine.
 And we had a blast!
 So, when making this recipe, I tried to find out if bistros in Paris really serve French Onion Soup, and they do!
 Here are some places to try French Onion Soup when in Paris.

 What Type of Onions Should I Use?